philips-labs/terraform-aws-github-runner/README.md

 Please check the [configuration](https://github-aws-runners.github.io/terraform-aws-github-runner/configuration/) section of the docs for major configuration options.
 See the Terraform module documentation for all available options.

+## Acknowledgements

+This repository was originally founded and maintained by Philips Labs.
+We gratefully acknowledge their initial contributions and stewardship of this project.
+You can find the original repository here: [https://github.com/philips-labs/terraform-aws-github-runner](https://github.com/philips-labs/terraform-aws-github-runner)

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.